Does Data Augmentation Improve Generalization in NLP?: Related Work

-Finally, this work relates to a still larger body of work in which aims to understand feature representation and generalization in neural networks in general. \citet{mangalam2019deep} show that neural networks learn ``easy'' examples (as defined by their learnability by shallow ML models) before they learn ``hard'' examples. \citet{DBLP:journals/corr/ZhangBHRV16} and \citet{Arpit:2017:CLM:3305381.3305406} show that neural networks with good generalization performance can nonetheless easily memorize noise of the same size, suggesting that, when structure does exist in the data, models might have some inherent preference to learn general features even though memorization is an equally available option. \citet{zhang2019identity} train a variety of over-parameterized models on the identity mapping and show that some fail entirely while others learn a generalizable identify function, suggesting that different architectures have different tendencies for learning structure vs. memorizing.
-Finally, there is ongoing theoretical work which attempts to characterize the ability of over-parameterized networks to generalize in terms of complexity \citep{neyshabur2018the} and implicit regularization \citep{blanc2019implicit}.
+\paragraph{Generalization of Neural Networks} A still larger body of work studies feature representation and generalization in neural networks. \citet{mangalam2019deep} show that neural networks learn ``easy'' examples (as defined by shallow ML model performance) before they learn ``hard'' examples. \citet{DBLP:journals/corr/ZhangBHRV16} and \citet{Arpit:2017:CLM:3305381.3305406} show that neural networks with good generalization performance can memorize noise, suggesting that such models might have an inherent preference to learn more general features.
+Finally, there is ongoing theoretical work that characterizes the ability of over-parameterized networks to generalize in terms of complexity \citep{neyshabur2018the} and implicit regularization \citep{blanc2019implicit}.